 What recipe did I choose to make?

-I found this recipe on Page 47 under Charming European Flavors and couldn’t resist.
+I found this recipe for Red Potato Galette on Page 47 under Charming European Flavors and couldn't resist.
 You all know how much I love the flavor of rosemary!
-Ally’s list of ingredients and instructions were simple to follow.
+Ally's list of ingredients and instructions are simple to follow.

 One note to make is that if you do use a tart pan, make sure you place it on a baking sheet before putting it in the oven as the melted butter will ooze from the pan, dripping in your oven.
 Yeah.
 That happened.